 As you learned in the previous post, the FTC wants website disclosures to be clear and conspicuous.
 The FTC also wants disclosures to be read at the same time as the claims they qualify.
 There are other guidelines that website operators must follow when using disclosures to qualify some claim made on the website.
 Any disclosures that fail to meet these requirements are illegal.
 What are the other requirements that website operators must follow when using website disclosures?

-The following 14 rules summarize the FTC website disclosure guidelines:
+The following 14 rules summarize the FTC website disclosures guidelines:

 Proximity and Placement